Arhangel'ski\u{\i} sheaf amalgamations in topological groups: Sheaf amalgamations in topological vector spaces

 (2) By Lemma \ref{ochev2}, every finite power of $\Sigma_{\alpha<\w_1}\bbT$ is countably tight.
 As countable tightness is hereditary, all finite powers of $L$ are countably tight.

-By Lemma~\ref{vytjag} to $X=Y=L$, we conclude that if all finite powers of $L$ are Lindel\"of, then there is a c.c.c.\ poset $\mathbb P$ such that $L$ has an uncountable discrete subspace in $V^{\mathbb P}$.
-But in the proof of \cite[Theorem~7.17]{Moore06}, we are told that $L$ remains Lindel\"of in c.c.c.\ forcing extension.
-Indeed, we have the following.
+By Lemma~\ref{vytjag} with $X=Y=L$, we have that if all finite powers of $L$ are Lindel\"of, then there is a c.c.c.\ poset $\mathbb P$ such that $L$ has an uncountable discrete subspace in $V^{\mathbb P}$.
+But in the proof of \cite[Theorem~7.17]{Moore06}, it is pointed out that the space $L$ remains an L-space in c.c.c.\ forcing extensions.
+In fact, c.c.c.\ is not necessary, as the following lemma shows.